Aweryn/dbstarter-core/README.md

 ## Upcoming

-===Loremize===

-Loremize is an upcoming function that generates Lorem Ipsum for your empty text fields in your layouts.
-The button currently does nothing :)

 ===Manifest.json===

 Later you can automatically generate a web manifest file for your project based on a selected image.

 ## Version history

 =0.4= (31.5.2021) - Completed checklist view and added a checklist dashboard widget to display current Dev-status.
+Added Loremize and WP Codex search to page tools.

 =0.3= (26.5.2021) - Added a checklist section under DB Settings.
 This will be completed in the next update.
 A widget for current development status is also under construction.